reTXT/concurrency-java/README.md

 * Defaults to executing on main queue but easily redirectable to a specific or background queue

 ### Implementation
-Promises are implemented via the dispatch queues are there are 100% pure Java and provide tight integration with Operations as well.
+Promises are implemented via the dispatch queues and they are 100% pure Java and provide tight integration with Operations as well.

 ### Availability
 Maven (snapshots in oss.jfrog.org & oss.sonatype.org)